 Some brands seek to reach as many individuals as possible and opt for mega-influencers.
 Others concentrate on generating a smaller number of high-quality leads that are more likely to turn into sales by partnering with nano- or micro-influencers.

-For you, that means as long as you have at least 3,000 followers on Instagram, you can get brand collaborations!
+For you, that means you don’t need to have an X number of followers to be an influencer.
+As long as you have at least 3,000 followers on Instagram, you can get brand collaborations with DYT!